Apraxia: Treatment

 One method is through rehabilitative treatment, which has been found to positively impact apraxia, as well as ADLs.
 In this review, rehabilitative treatment consisted of 12 different contextual cues, which were used to teach patients how to produce the same gesture under different contextual situations.
 Additional studies have also recommended varying forms of gesture therapy, whereby the patient is instructed to make gestures (either using objects or symbolically meaningful and nonmeaningful gestures) with progressively less cuing from the therapist.
 Patients with apraxia may need to use a form of alternative and augmentative communication depending on the severity of the disorder.
 In addition to using gestures as mentioned, patients can also use communication boards or more sophisticated electronic devices if needed.

 No single type of therapy or approach has been proven as the best way to treat a patient with apraxia, since each patient's case varies.
 One-on-one sessions usually work the best, though, with the support of family members and friends.
 Since everyone responds to therapy differently, some patients will make significant improvements, while others will make less progress.
 The overall goal for treatment of apraxia is to treat the motor plans for speech, not treating at the phoneme (sound) level.
 Individuals with apraxia of speech should receive treatment that focuses on the repetition of target words and rate of speech.
 The overall goal for treatment of apraxia should be to improve speech intelligibility, rate of speech, and articulation of targeted words.

-Prognosis

-The prognosis for individuals with apraxia varies.
-With therapy, some patients improve significantly, while others may show very little improvement.
-Some individuals with apraxia may benefit from the use of a communication aid.

-However, many people with apraxia are no longer able to be independent.
-Those with limb-kinetic and/or gait apraxia should avoid activities in which they might injure themselves or others.

-Occupational therapy, physical therapy, and play therapy may be considered as other references to support patients with apraxia.
-These treatments could work along with the SLP to provide the best therapy for people with apraxia.
-Because people with limb apraxia may have trouble directing their motor movements, however, occupational therapy for stroke or other brain injury can be difficult.